labcodes/confetti-ds/README.md

 ### Installing

-To install the latest version of `@labcodes/confetti-ds`, just install it normally via npm:
+Install the latest version of `@labcodes/confetti-ds` via npm:

 `npm install @labcodes/confetti-ds`

 ### Importing the styles

-To be able to use our styles, you'll have to have scss and svg support in your react project.
-If you do, just import our main scss file into yours by adding `@import '~@labcodes/confetti-ds/scss/main';` to your main scss file.
+To be able to use our styles, you'll have to have `scss` and `svg` support in your react project.
+If you do, just import our main `scss` file into yours by adding `@import '~@labcodes/confetti-ds/scss/main';` to your main `scss` file.

 ### Importing the fonts